ccnmtl/django-smoketest/README.md

 * @slow decorator and view
 * @rolled_back decorator
 * capture stdout/stderr
-* support the full, expected set of assert* methods from unittest
 * I think it only handles `smoke.py` files or `smoke/__init__.py` and won't yet find subclasses in submodules like `smoke/foo.py`.
 * report additional info (exception/tracebacks) on errors